lorecatta/priorityeffort/README.md

 * Species targets are linearly scaled to each species' area of occupancy (Experiment 1)
 * Species targets are the same for each species and the actual target value is varied (Experiment 2)

 The `analysis` directory contains also the scripts for post-processing the experiment results and generating the figures shown in the article and in the supporting information.
-Post-processinf scripts assumed that you had previosuly run the simulation experiments yourself, as experiments results have not been made available in this repository, due to file size limits.
+Post-processing scripts assume that you had previosuly run the simulation experiments yourself, as experiments results have not been made available in this repository, due to file size limits.